-Managing personalization data also requires an awareness of knowing if the data is coming from your integrated database or Communications Professional.
+Managing personalization data also requires an awareness of knowing if the data is coming from your integrated database or Thrive Marketing Professional.

 If the data is coming from the integrated database, then the change needs to be made there.
-If, however, you are also using Communications Professional profile info fields to augment your personalization capabilities, then those changes are made in Communications Professional.
+If, however, you are also using Thrive Marketing Professional profile info fields to augment your personalization capabilities, then those changes are made in Thrive Marketing Professional.

 - Only update information for subscribers that reside in the integrated database in the Integrated Database directly.

-- Communications Professional can only create integrated preference management forms for some integration partners.
+- Thrive Marketing Professional can only create integrated preference management forms for some integration partners.

 - Subscribers uploaded via spreadsheet will not be pushed to the integrated database.

 There is another type of integrations called “API Integrations.”
-These are built to communicate with a custom or “in-house” database and can be configured to do a variety of things with Communications Professional.
-For example, email addresses can be pushed to Communications Professional as an automated import, a mailing can be created and sent, and reporting data can be retrieved from Communications Professional.
+These are built to communicate with a custom or “in-house” database and can be configured to do a variety of things with Thrive Marketing Professional.
+For example, email addresses can be pushed to Thrive Marketing Professional as an automated import, a mailing can be created and sent, and reporting data can be retrieved from Thrive Marketing Professional.